 • Maintaining a healthy diet and limiting the amount and frequency of sugary foods and drinks.

-Book an appointment with a dentist as soon as possible, to ensure that your child can get expert care for long-term happy and healthy development.
+If a tooth falls out, book an appointment with a dentist as soon as possible, to ensure that your child receives expert care for long-term happy and healthy development.

 Teeth grinding or bruxism on a regular basis can cause damage to the teeth.
 You can consult your dentist about a mouth guard for your child.

-Fruit juice and fizzy drinks (even diet ones) are often acidic.
-If your child drinks a lot of them, the acid can lead to erosion of the enamel in their teeth.
+Fruit juice, squashes, and fizzy drinks (even diet ones) are often acidic.
+And if your child drinks a lot of them, the acid can lead to erosion of the enamel in their teeth.

-This is different from tooth decay because rather than it being focused at a specific point, acid erosion attacks the whole surface of the tooth at once by making the entire protective surface thinner.
+This is different from tooth decay because rather than it being focused at a specific point, acid erosion attacks the whole surface of the tooth at once making the protective surface thinner.

 This can make the teeth sensitive, and can also make them more vulnerable to decay.
 But there are some simple ways it can be avoided: